sparkletop/ps3-midi/README.md

 ## Requirements

 - A working installation of Pd.
 Instructions can be found at [puredata.info](https://puredata.info/downloads).
-- The Pd external [hid], which pulls the data from HIDs - in this case the ps3 controller. [hid] can be installed from inside Pd with PD's _deken_ package manager if necessary.
+- The Pd external [hid], which pulls the data from HIDs - in this case the ps3 controller. [hid] can be installed from inside Pd with Pd's _deken_ package manager if necessary.

 ## Usage